- Corporate Commitments

 Reducing Single-Use & Takeaway Items in City of Toronto

-The City is seeking feedback on proposed approaches and timelines to reduce specific single-use and takeaway items in Toronto.
+The City of Toronto is seeking feedback on proposed approaches and timelines to reduce specific single-use and takeaway items in Toronto.
 A single-use or takeaway item is any product designed for a single use after which it is disposed of in the garbage, Blue Bin (recycling) or Green Bin (organics).
 Typically, these products are not designed for durability or reuse.
 Examples include coffee cups and takeout containers.

 This is Phase 2 of the consultation process.
 Phase 1 consultations took place in fall 2018.